What is Routing Information Protocol (RIP)?

 Another limitation of RIP is the enforcement of a maximum hop count of 15.
 As a result, remote routers in large networks might not be able to be accessed or reached.
 Furthermore, the closest path might not be the shortest path.
 This is because RIP does not take various factors into consideration when calculating the shortest path.

-Editor's note: This definition was updated in December 2022 to improve reader experience.
+Editor's note: This definition was updated to improve reader experience.